Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 That’s not a redesign.
 That’s two hours of matching work.

-Shopify with PageFly or Zipify Pages lets you create separate page variants per ad campaign.
-You never touch your main product page.
+If you run Shopify with PageFly or Zipify Pages, you can create separate page variants per ad campaign without touching your main product page.
 Clone the page in 10 minutes.
+Set the H1 to mirror the ad.
+Keep everything else identical.
+Your test stays clean and your results stay attributable.

 How Quickly Can You Expect Real Results from Landing Page Changes?

-Days 1–7.
+Days 1 to 7.
 Run the Message Match audit on your top-spend ad.
 Rewrite the H1.
-Record your baseline before changing anything: bounce rate, average session duration, and add-to-cart rate.
+Before you change anything, record your baseline: bounce rate, average session duration, and add-to-cart rate.
+Track all three daily.

-A 1-point conversion rate lift on $150,000/month in revenue is $1,500 more per month.
+A 1-point conversion rate lift on $150,000/month in revenue produces $1,500 more per month.
 From changes that took under two hours total.
 A 2-point lift on $300,000/month is $6,000 more per month with no increase in ad spend.

 Your landing page doesn’t need a redesign this week.
 Open your highest-spend ad next to your H1 and check whether they say the same thing in the same language.